sqsung/blog/posts/Other_Dev_Stuff/mariadb_sql.md

 isPublished: true
 ---

-> The contents of this post is based on findings from the book ["Getting Started with MariaDB"](https://www.amazon.com/Getting-Started-MariaDB-Daniel-Bartholomew/dp/1785284126).
->
-> For a more detailed understanding, check out chapter 5~6 of the book written by Daniel Barhtolomew.

 ## 1. Database

 Installing MariaDB is like installing a MariaDB server.
 The subsequent step is to create a database to store tables (_actual data_) in.